ciberkleid/cna-demo-setup/cloud-pipelines/README.md

 - Select "Build->Copy artifacts from another project" and copy the ci-releases.properties file from job `fortune-service-tag-release`
   This will be used to download the desired fortune-service releases for fortune-service test API and DB schema compatibility Set the Target directory to ".git/tools-releases/fortune-service"
-- Select "Build->Execute shell" and copy the body of the [bootstrap](./bootstrap.sh) script.
-Update the M2_SETTINGS_REPO_USERNAME and M2_SETTINGS_REPO_ROOT, as appropriate, and set jobScript="build-and-upload-fortune-service.sh"
+- Select "Build->Execute shell" and copy the body of the [bootstrap](./bootstrap.sh) script
+    - Update the M2_SETTINGS_REPO_USERNAME and M2_SETTINGS_REPO_ROOT, as appropriate
+    - Set jobScript="build-and-upload-fortune-service.sh"
 - Select "Post-build Actions->Archive the artifacts" and set:
   Files to archive: ci-build.properties